awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.20171120.md

 **Version:** 1\.15\.1

-Aurora MySQL v1\.15\.1 is generally available\.
-All new database clusters, including those restored from snapshots, will be created in Aurora v1\.15\.1\.
-You have the option, but are not required, to upgrade existing DB clusters to Aurora v1\.15\.1\.
-If you wish to create new DB clusters in Aurora v1\.14\.1, you can do so using the AWS CLI or the Amazon RDS API and specifying the engine version\.
+Aurora MySQL 1\.15\.1 is generally available\.
+All new database clusters, including those restored from snapshots, will be created in Aurora 1\.15\.1\.
+You have the option, but are not required, to upgrade existing DB clusters to Aurora 1\.15\.1\.
+You can create new DB clusters in Aurora 1\.14\.1\.
+You can do so using the AWS CLI or the Amazon RDS API and specifying the engine version\.

 With version 1\.15\.1 of Aurora, we are using a cluster patching model where all nodes in an Aurora DB cluster are patched at the same time\.
 We are enabling zero\-downtime patching, which works on a best\-effort basis to preserve client connections through the patching process\.
 For more information, see [Maintaining an Amazon Aurora DB Cluster](USER_UpgradeDBInstance.Maintenance.md)\.